 (10) At the intersection with another road, take the road on the left.
 Further on, cross a road (D1) and continue on the small road opposite.

 (11) At the next intersection, turn right towards the road sign indicating Montfarville 2 km away, then turn left at the fork just after.
-A hundred metres further on, notice the information panel on the landscape of yesterday and today on the right-hand side of the road and, above all, admire the magnificent oak tree in the meadow on the right-hand side of the road.
-Shortly afterwards, pass the Château de Tourps on your left, then notice an information sign about falcons on the left of the road.
+A hundred metres further on, notice the information panel on the right-hand side of the road about the landscape of yesterday and today and, above all, admire the magnificent oak tree in the meadow on the right-hand side of the road.
+Shortly afterwards, pass the Château de Tourps on your left, then notice an information panel about falcons on the left-hand side of the road.
 At the junction with another road, take a few steps to the left and then take the path on the right, at the corner of a low stone wall.

 (12) At the next crossroads, turn right.
-Look out for a red and yellow sign (GRP®® Tour du Val de Saire) which you will follow to Barfleur.
-Further on, you will see an information board about the benefits of vegetables.
+Look out for the red and yellow markings (GRP®® Tour du Val de Saire), which you will follow to Barfleur.
+Further on, you will find an information panel about the benefits of vegetables.
 At the next crossroads, continue straight ahead.
 On the outskirts of Montfarville, the path becomes paved.
 Shortly afterwards, you will come to a street.
-Follow it to the left until you reach an intersection with another street, just in front of the church of Montfarville.
+Follow it to the left until you reach an intersection with another street, just in front of the church in Montfarville.

-(13) Cross the road and enter the cemetery, then visit the church to see its magnificent frescoed ceiling.
+(13) Cross over and enter the cemetery, then visit the church to see its magnificent frescoed ceiling.
 Leave the cemetery through the gate opposite the church entrance and immediately turn right onto Rue de la Poste (street sign on the cemetery wall).
-Continue along the cemetery on your right, then, at the end of the cemetery, turn left onto Rue des Pestils (road signs for Barville).
-At the fork, take Rue de la Croix Muette on the right, then take the right-hand path at the next fork.
+Walk along the cemetery on your right, then, at the end of it, turn left onto Rue des Pestils (road signs pointing towards Barville).
+At the fork, turn right onto Rue de la Croix Muette, then at the next fork, take the path on the right.
 You will come to a crossroads with a pretty carved stone cross, the Croix Muet (information sign).
-Continue straight ahead and ignore a path that joins from the left.
+Continue straight ahead and, further on, ignore a path coming in from the left.
 Further on, ignore another path on the left, then, shortly after the path becomes tarmac at the entrance to Les Roches, you will come to a crossroads with a road.
-At this crossroads, note the information sign on rural architecture on the left.
+At this crossroads, note the information panel on rural architecture on the left.

 (14) Continue along the road opposite, ignoring all the streets on the left.
-Enter Barfleur and pass the cemetery on your right.
-Ignore a street on the left at the crossroads and continue straight ahead along Rue du Général de Gaulle, then Rue des Jardins until you reach the port.
+Enter Barfleur and pass to the right of the cemetery.
+Ignore a street on the left at the crossroads and continue straight on along Rue du Général de Gaulle, then Rue des Jardins until you reach the port.

-(1) Return to the church by the same route you took on the way there, following the harbour.
-At the church, note an information sign about Barfleur and the painting (S/E).
+(1) Return to the church via the same route as on the way there, walking along the harbour.
+At the church, note the information panel about Barfleur and painting (S/E).